 Working outdoors is a great option if you have a cookstove or an outdoor burner.

-If you are working indoors turning on the stove fan, setting up an additional fan in the kitchen, and opening a window to allow fresh air in will help push smells and steam outside.
+If you are working indoors, turn on the stove fan, set up an additional fan in the kitchen, and open a window to allow fresh air.

 Separate equipment

-Store your dye equipment somewhere other than with your cooking equipment.
-Clearly label everything with “dye” or another label that clearly identifies it.
+Clearly label everything with “dye” or another label that identifies it.

 Prepare questionable dyes outside

-Wear protective gear when natural dyeing
+Protective gear for natural dyeing safety

 Wear a dust mask